Discover how stock market indices reflect overall market performance and why different types of indices matter in the Indian context.

 Familiarity with these categories aids in choosing appropriate indices for market analysis or benchmarking.

-Corporate actions such as mergers, dividends, stock splits
+Corporate actions – Events such as mergers, dividends, and stock splits alter index composition and weightage.

 Investors use indices for: